Arseni10Lk/Planar-Quadrotor/README.md

 \end{bmatrix}
 $$

-H = C is the observation matrix that tells us which states we can directly measure with our sensors.
+$$H = C$$ is the observation matrix that tells us which states we can directly measure with our sensors.

 * **D Matrix  (4×2):**